JustMili0/MilliesServerAdditions/README.md

 Individually remove speed limits for regular movement, elytra flight and vehicle movement to not be stopped by "Player moved too fast!" warnings.<br>
 This is useful for player cannons for transport.

-Elytra flight speed limit is removed by default.
+All three speed limits (elytra, on-ground movement, vehicle movement) are removed by default.

 </details>

 <details>
-<summary>Pistons Pushing Limits [Default By Default]</summary>
+<summary>Pistons Pushing Limits [Vanilla By Default]</summary>

 Allows modifying how many blocks a single piston can push.